-So what if your power meter reads 180 watts when you are doing 200 watts (example above).
+So what if your power meter reads 188 watts when you are doing 200 watts (example from above).
 You can still train to your power meter just the same.
-You can establish training zones and monitor your progress.
-It can even be said that your true wattage is a bit meaningless.
+You can establish training zones, conduct intervals and monitor your progress – just the same as if you had a power meter that measured both legs.
+I’ll take it a step further…it can even be said that your true wattage is a bit meaningless.

 - You move from a left-only power meter to a power meter that measures total power.
-All of a sudden, your watts jump by 20 (example from above).
+All of a sudden, your watts jump by 12 (again, example from above).
 This will make comparisons with past training data difficult.